marcos-alexandre82/force-login-only-with-email/README.md

 How to install:

 1. In your WordPressu Dashboard, please go to Plugins -> Plugin Install.
-2. Search "Force Login Only With Email".
+2. Search "Force Login With Email".
 3. Click on the "Install Now" button.
 4. After you can "Activate" the plugin in Plugins -> Installed.
 5. Now you and your users will be able to login using their account e-mail address.

 = Plugin Settings: =

-The plugin settings you can find in WordPress Admin -> Options -> Force Login Only With Email.
+The plugin settings you can find in WordPress Admin -> Options -> Force Login With Email.
 * "Enable login with e-mail" is checked by default - allows users to login with their account e-mail address.
 If not checked, the plugin does nothing and you can login with username only.
 * "Enable login with username" - uncheck to disable login with with username.
 If 'Enable login with e-mail' is off, it will be enabled automatically.
 * "Enable login with 'admin' username" - if 'Enable login with username' is on, you can separately disable login with username for 'admin' user only.